Use of Text Messaging Services

-SMS/text messages will not be sent during emergency blackout.
+SMS/text messages will not be sent during an emergency blackout.
 All employees responsible for using SMS/text messages are required to subscribe to Contact Center Compliance at https://www.dnc.com/ to ensure compliance.

-If any message(s) are deemed non-complaint, the any of the leaders listed, or their designee, has the right to request adjustments and/or deny such message(s).
+If any message(s) are deemed non-complaint, any of the leaders listed, or their designee, has the right to request adjustments and/or deny such message(s).
 If adjustments are recommended, the adjustments must fall within the scope of SUNY Empire’s approved short code application.

 Applicable Legislation and Regulations